-Despite being a photographer, I am not a huge fan of art galleries.
-However, it is a great place for art-lovers to check out the next generation of artists.
+Despite being a photographer, I have to admit that I am not a huge fan of art galleries.
+However, it is a great place for art lovers to check out the next generation of artists.

 The fun in Camden doesn’t stop at night… in fact, that’s when Camden really comes to life!
 The area is known for its lively nightlife with an abundance of pubs, bars, live music venues, and clubs.

-Despite its small size, it has attracted some big names for intimater performances over the years including The Drifters, Etta James, The Sex Pistols, The Clash, Foo Fighters, Coldplay, Mumford And Songs and Red Hot Chili Peppers, to name just a few!
+Despite its small size, it has attracted some big names for more intimate performances over the years including The Drifters, Etta James, The Sex Pistols, The Clash, Foo Fighters, Coldplay, Mumford And Songs and Red Hot Chili Peppers, to name just a few!

 In July 2020, Dingwalls reopened as PowerHaus due to copyright issues with its former name, despite the signage on the building still saying Dingwalls!